Houston-ARTCC/tfms/README.md

 5. **Auto-refreshes** every 60 seconds, updating all data and projections.

 ## Usage
-1. Place all files (`index.html`, `main.js`, `style.css`, `sectors.geojson`) in the root of a GitHub Pages repository.
-2. Open the site in your browser.
+1. Open the site in your browser.
 No server or backend is required.
-3. The UI will update automatically with live VATSIM data and projections.
+2. The UI will update automatically with live VATSIM data and projections.

 ## Requirements
 - Modern web browser (Chrome, Firefox, Edge, Safari)
 - Internet access to VATSIM data feed and sector GeoJSON
 - A valid `sectors.geojson` file for Houston ARTCC (ZHU)

-## Customization
-- To use for another ARTCC, replace `sectors.geojson` with your own sector polygons and update the ZHU airport list in `main.js`.

 ## License
 MIT License.
 See repository for details.